tmknom/valid/README.md

-      --printable-ascii       validates if the value contains only printable ASCII characters --semver                validates if the value is a valid semantic version --timestamp string      validates if the value matches a timestamp format [rfc3339, datetime, date, time] --url                   validates if the value is a valid URL --value string          the value to validate -v, --version               version for valid
+      --printable-ascii       validates if the value contains only printable ASCII characters --semver                validates if the value is a valid semantic version --timestamp string      validates if the value matches a timestamp format [rfc3339, datetime, date, time] --upper-case            validates if the value contains only upper case unicode letters --url                   validates if the value is a valid URL --uuid                  validates if the value is a valid UUID --value string          the value to validate -v, --version               version for valid
 ```